bitcraft/pytmx/readme.md

     pip install pytmx

-You can also manually install it
+Manually install it

     python setup.py install

+You can also copy/paste the pytmx folder into your project

 Basic use: